AvanDokkum/avandokkum/README.md

 - 👋 Hi, I’m Arjan!
-This is my NEW github profile.
+This is my NEW github profile. (old account = avd-web)
 - 👷 Looking for a job in The Netherlands!
 Check out my CV/resume at [avandokkum.github.io](https://avandokkum.github.io)

 - 💻 Fullstack Java developer since October 2022, and Web-developer/designer since 2018.
-- 🌱 At the moment i'm learning more about Java, Spring, Angular and networking
+- 🌱 At the moment i'm learning more about image processing (EXIF metadata) with java
-- ☕ Also doing exercises on Exercism.com

 - 🐶 Fun fact: My dog's a magician, he's a labracadabrador!